The Multiqubit Elegant Joint Measurement: EJM from Localizability

 For two qubits, our criteria of local regular tetrahedral symmetry combined with efficient localizability uniquely identify a single solution at Clifford level $k = 3$ \cite{Pauwels2025}.
 This corresponds to the phase polynomial

 and $m=2$.
-Building the fiducial state through the circuit \eqref{eq:GenFidPhase}, one finds that the orbit of $G_\mathrm{tetra}^{(2)}$ corresponds—up to local unitaries and relabelings—to the original EJM defined in Eq.~\eqref{eq:EJM}, see Appendix~\ref{app:2qubit}.
+Building the fiducial state through the circuit \eqref{eq:GenFidPhase}, one finds that the orbit of $G_\mathrm{tetra}^{(2)}$ corresponds to the original EJM defined in Eq.~\eqref{eq:EJM}, see Appendix~\ref{app:2qubit}.
 Although other configurations—such as rectangles or collinear arrangements—also arise at this level, the requirement that all Bloch components be non-zero uniquely selects this canonical structure.